chrisburnell/chrisburnell.com/src/pages/privacy.md

 I no longer serve **any** analytics or tracking of any kind.
 This is because I value privacy on the web, to smoothen the performance out and take fuller control of this website, and to promote [IndieWeb](https://indieweb.org) technologies.

-I do, however, employ the use of Service Workers.
-If you’re using a relatively modern browser, you’ll be able to enjoy the benefits of this technology.
+I make use of Service Workers, so if you’re using a relatively modern browser, you’ll be able to enjoy the benefits of this technology.
 In short, it’s a form of client-side caching.
 This means that your device will cache certain parts of this website in order to provide you a faster experience, and even enable you to take this website offline!
 I do not (and cannot) collect any information about you or your browsing experience from Service Workers.

 ## Ads